 - ATV Mountain Adventure Tour (includes a 1-hour visit to Hobbitenango)

-If you don’t mind spending about Q30-60 for an Uber, then I would definitely recommend getting an Uber to pick you up and drop you off.
-It’s just the easiest, especially right now, to get a private lift.
+If you don’t mind spending about Q80-90 for an Uber each way (about $10), I would definitely recommend getting an Uber to pick you up.
+It’s the easiest and fastest option.

-Note: Uber cars won’t likely be available for the return journey back to Antigua.
-In this case, local taxis are parked at the bottom of the hill and will take you back for Q60-70.
+Keep in mind that there might not be an Uber available for the return journey back to Antigua.
+Local taxis park at the bottom of the hill and will take you back for around the same price.

 The Panchoy Valley and backdrop of volcanoes (view from Hobbitenango)